zcrayman/tut-rest/6/README.md

         ...
     }

+### Creating a (Failing) Test for HATEOAS

-Following our practice of creating a test before altering the codebase, add this into your OrdersTest test.
+Following our practice so far of creating a test before altering the codebase add the into your `OrdersTest` test class.

     @Test
     public void thatOrdersHaveCorrectHateoasLinks() {